Amusement park visits are summer staples, whether you're into massive roller coasters, shows, or carnival games.

 Illinois: Six Flags Great America

-Illinois has its own version of Six Flags in Lake County that offers the typical thrill rides, a Hurricane Harbor water park, as well as less intense ride options for the kids.
+Illinois has its own version of Six Flags in Lake County, which offers the typical thrill rides, a Hurricane Harbor water park, and less intense ride options for kids.

 It even has some record-breaking ride options, including the fastest wooden coaster (Goliath).